p3lim/curseforge-localizations/README.md

 A small shell script to manage localization strings for World of Warcraft AddOns when using [CurseForge's localization feature](https://support.curseforge.com/en/support/solutions/articles/9000197356-project-localization).

-It will (recursively) scan Lua files in the directory it's run in for strings that matches the standard AceLocale format (`L["An example"]` or `L['An example']`), then upload them to CurseForge.
+It will (recursively) scan Lua files for text matching the AceLocale format (`L["An example"]` or `L['An example']`), then upload them to CurseForge.
 In essence it'll keep the strings used in the project code in-sync with CurseForge.
 It's a perfect companion to [localization substitution](https://github.com/BigWigsMods/packager/wiki/Localization-Substitution) in packagers.

 It uses the [CurseForge Upload API](https://support.curseforge.com/en/support/solutions/articles/9000197321-curseforge-api), and thus requires authentication with it.